Experience flexibility with monthly based auto insurance plans.

 These discounts are helpful for people who drive infrequently while deployed.

-A non-owner liability policy will provide coverage for a rental car.
+A non-owner liability policy will provide coverage for a rental car or car share (like Zipcar).
 Make sure you confirm with GEICO what rental car coverage is included in your non-owner policy; it’s usually cheaper to get rental car coverage from your insurer rather than from the car rental company.
 Your GEICO representative will tell you what rental coverage you have in your current policy or if you can add rental coverage to your policy before you travel.

 Usage-based auto insurance is car insurance that has a fluctuating price depending on how much you drive, your driving habits, and other factors including age, car make/model, and where you live.
 There are two factors to your monthly rate: a base rate and a variable rate, depending on your mileage.

-Pay-per-mile insurance works by tracking your driving habits and mileage through a device that plugs into your onboard diagnostic port (OBD-II port).
-The device transmits data to your auto insurance provider, which calculates your monthly bill based on how much you drive.
+Pay-per-mile insurance works by tracking your driving habits and mileage through an app or plug-in device.
+The app or device transmits data to your auto insurance provider, which calculates your monthly bill based on how much you drive.

 Non-owner car insurance is liability-only coverage available to drivers that don’t own cars themselves.
 It covers bodily injury and property damage to others.
 However, it will not cover damage to the car you drive, personal injuries resulting from an accident, or damage/injury sustained while you drive for a rideshare company.